ukrbublik/react-awesome-query-builder/packages/tests/README.md

 pnpm test-debug
 ```

-This will run Karma in watch mode and start the Chromium browser with opened devtools (don't close them).
+This will run Karma in watch mode and start the Chromium browser with opened devtools (don't close it).

 To debug a test, add `debug: true` in options of `with_qb()` (last arg), see [test example](#test-example).
 Then write `debugger;` somewhere in your test code to pause test and debug in Chrome DevTools or VSCode.